namehash/namehash-labs/README.md

 This project requires environment variables to run correctly.
 These variables are used to configure various aspects of the application, such as external API connections and application settings.

-Below is a list of the required environment variables:

-- `FORM_SUBMISSION_SLACK_WEBHOOK`: This variable holds the URL for the Slack webhook used for form submission notifications.
-- `NEXT_PUBLIC_API_URL`: URL for the contact form API used for form submission notifications.
+Check .example.env for more details

 ### Setting Up Environment Variables

-To set these environment variables, create a `.env.local` file in the root of the project and add the variables like so:
+To set these environment variables, make a copy of the `.example.env` named .env.local and to fill in the real environment variable values.

-FORM_SUBMISSION_SLACK_WEBHOOK=https://hooks.slack.com/services/x/y/z
-NEXT_PUBLIC_API_URL=https://namehashlabs.org/x/y

-Replace the URLs with the actual ones.

 ## Getting Started